sara-nl/backupscripts/README.md

     yum -y install qemu-kvm-ev

 And then I'm afraid you need to reboot your VM host; a restart of `libvirtd` is not enough.

+Known issue:

+* During snapshot, the VM may freeze for a while.
+This could interrupt connections.